khartmann2904/Self_Balancing_Robot/README.md

 ## Project Status

 This is an ongoing build-and-learn platform.
 Recent work has focused on:
-- Switching the balance loop's derivative term to direct gyro rate for a faster, more stable response
-- Adding the outer position-hold loop
-- Fixing microstepping constants for accurate stepper motion
 - Debugging Bluepad32 controller integration (input handling, axis mapping)
-- Restructuring the drive architecture to command target velocity (mm/s) instead of raw motor output
+- Changing the StepperMotor library to FastAccelStepper library for faster motor control
 - Adding a `balanceTrim` variable to fine-tune the resting balance point

 ## Notes